michaelcourcy/enterprise-blueprints/dh2i/readme.md

 - The DH2I operator deploy a MSSQL cluster by creating a group of instance with an availability group.
 The operator will also create 2 PVCs per instance.
 - We create a **single** shared pvc backup mounted on each instance on the path /backup
-- When Kasten Backup it does 2 operations
+- When backup happens:
-   1. It creates the backups of the databases on the backup PVC
+   1. Kasten creates the backups of the databases on the backup PVC
-   2. It back up only the backup PVC that contains backup files
+   2. Kasten back up only the backup PVC that contains backup files
-- When Kasten Restore it does 2 operations
+- When restore happens
-   1. It restore only the backup PVC
+   1. Kasten restore only the backup PVC
    2. Operator recreate the database PVCs
-   2. It restore all the database from the backup pvc
+   2. Kasten restore all the database from the backup pvc

 # Install the operator

-The steps described in the [dh2i documentation](https://support.dh2i.com/dxoperator/guides/dxoperator-qsg/) :
+The steps are described in the [dh2i documentation](https://support.dh2i.com/dxoperator/guides/dxoperator-qsg/) :

 ```
 wget https://dxoperator.dh2i.com/dxesqlag/files/v1-cu2.yaml